MrAllin1/One-Click-AutoML-Pipeline-for-tabular-data/run_instructions.md

     ```

 4. **Update the script**:
-   - Change the path on **line 14** of the script to point to your project's root directory.
+   - Change the path on **line 15** of the script(src/pipeline/final_pipeline.sh) to point to your project's root directory.

 5. **Run the pipeline script** from the project root:
     ```